tactic-2026/tactic-2026.github.io/README.md

-# RABBIT-website
+# TACTIC-website
-Website for RABBIT
+Website for TACTIC